eyjohn/evdev.me/_posts/2019-07-07-making-this-website-with-jekyll.md

 A fixed version can also be specified, although I just chose to use the latest available at the time (3.8.5).

-*NOTE: it is important that your Docker volume mounts work correctly, initially my setup: WSL + docker (minikube) did not preserve unix execution mode correctly, and I lost HOURS to this as my gems would fail to install!*
+*NOTE: it is important that your Docker volume mounts work correctly, initially my setup: WSL + docker (minikube) did not preserve Unix execution mode correctly, and I lost HOURS to this as my gems would fail to install!*

 ### Get Jekyll to create a new site